Loreto College Coorparoo

-Loreto College Coorparoo is an independent Roman Catholic secondary day school for girls, located in the inner-southside Brisbane suburb of Coorparoo, in Queensland, Australia.
+Loreto College Coorparoo is an independent Roman Catholic primary and secondary day school for girls, located in the inner-southside Brisbane suburb of Coorparoo, in Queensland, Australia.
 Loreto College Coorparoo has a non-selective enrolment policy and currently caters for approximately 800 girls.

 The school is affiliated with the Association of Heads of Independent Schools of Australia (AHISA).
 Loreto College Coorparoo is one of many around the world established by the Institute of the Blessed Virgin Mary, or Loreto Sisters, founded some 400 years ago by Mary Ward.
 In total there are seven Loreto schools across Australia, in Melbourne, Ballarat, Adelaide, Brisbane, Perth and two in Sydney.

 Until 1977 the school educated primary school aged children, including boys.
 The school closed to boarders in 1979.

 Houses

 As with most Australian schools, Loreto has a house system to facilitate school based competitions and activities.
 The school currently has four houses, named after influential women within the Institute of the Blessed Virgin Mary: